 The Director, Administrative and Technology Services (Staff Services Manager II) manages the Commission's administrative services including personnel, budgeting, accounting, contracts, business services, facility operations, information technology, and Commission meetings.

 Sharon Louie (415-352-3638 email@example.com) holds a Bachelor of Arts degree in Business Administration from the California State University, Los Angeles.
 Serving as BCDC’s Associate Administrator, Human Resources Officer since 2001, she became BCDC’s Director of Administrative and Technology Services in 2012.
 Prior to joining BCDC in 1977, she worked for the Secretary of State in Los Angeles.

-The Human Resources Officer (Associate Management Analyst) performs work in the area of management analysis and administers personnel actions, prepares personnel analyses for job classifications, coordinates classification and pay, conducts civil service exams, and serves as liaison between BCDC and Department of Personnel Administration and State Personnel Board.
+The Human Resources Liaison (Associate Management Analyst) performs work in the area of management analysis and administers personnel actions, prepares personnel analyses for job classifications, coordinates classification and pay, conducts civil service exams, and serves as liaison between BCDC and the California Coastal Commission Human Resources Office.

 Lawlun Leung (415) 352-3639 firstname.lastname@example.org) received a Bachelor of Arts degree in History from San Francisco State University.
 He most recently worked at the State Compensation Insurance Fund (SCIF) and has over 11 years of experience in human resources management and staffing.
 He has advised and assisted managers and supervisors with recruitment, labor relations and employee performance issues.
 He also has received multiple “Encore” awards from SCIF for going above and beyond the expectations of his management.